Torann/homestead/readme.md

 ### Multiple PHP Versions

 Homestead supports multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
-The available PHP versions are: "7.3" and "7.4" (the default):
+The available PHP versions are: "7.4" and "8.0" (the default):

 ```
 sites:
     - map: homestead.test
       to: /home/vagrant/project1/public
-      php: "7.3"
+      php: "7.4"
 ```

 In addition, you may use any of the supported PHP versions via the CLI:

 ```
-php7.3 artisan list
 php7.4 artisan list
+php8.0 artisan list
 ```

 You may also update the default CLI version by issuing the following commands from within your Homestead virtual machine:

 ```
-php73
 php74
+php80
 ```

-### Web Servers

-Homestead uses the Nginx web server by default.
-However, it can install Apache if `apache` is specified as a site type.
-While both web servers can be installed at the same time, they cannot both be *running* at the same time.
-The `flip` shell command is available to ease the process of switching between web servers.
-The `flip` command automatically determines which web server is running, shuts it off, and then starts the other server.
-To use this command, SSH into your Homestead machine and run the command in your terminal:

-    flip

 ### Mail